Baking powder is a common ingredient used to add volume and lighten the texture of baked goods.

 In addition to reducing the amount of liquid to compensate for the added liquid from molasses, you may also want to consider reducing the amount of sweetener in the rest of the recipe, since molasses is high in sugar.

-Also known as potassium hydrogen tartrate, cream of tartar is an acidic white powder formed as a by-product of winemaking.
+Also known as potassium acid tartrate, cream of tartar is an acidic white powder formed as a by-product of winemaking.

 It is most commonly used to stabilize egg whites and creams as well as to prevent the formation of sugar crystals.